danielMicallef/xyz.github.io/_posts/2025-09-02-creating-content-site-with-astro.md

 ---
 layout: post
-title: "From High Fees to High Hopes: Building a Direct Booking Site with Astro"
+title: "Tired of High Booking Fees- So I Built My Own Direct Booking Site."
-lead: "How I built a direct booking website for my short-term rental, Seaview Apartment Xlendi, to save on hefty commission fees and learn a new framework in the process."
+lead: "Booking platforms eat at a large portion of short term rental profits.
+So I built my own website for my rental, Seaview Apartment Xlendi.
+It should save me money and give me a direct connection with my guests.
+Here's my story."
 ---

-For the past three years, I've been renting out my apartment in the seaside village of Xlendi, Gozo.
-While platforms like Airbnb and Booking.com have been great for visibility, the 15-25% commission fees have always been a tough pill to swallow.
-As a software developer, I knew I could create a better, more cost-effective solution: a direct booking website.
+For three years, I've loved renting out my apartment in Xlendi, Gozo.
+While platforms like Airbnb and Booking.com are great for visibility, I hated the ever-increasing hefty commission they charge for each booking (15 -25%).

+It felt like I was losing a huge chunk of my hard-earned money for just a listing.
+As a software developer, I knew there was a better way: a direct booking website.

-## The Numbers Don't Lie
+## The Math Just Makes Sense

-Let's break down the potential savings.
-My apartment is booked approximately 50% of the year, which translates to:

-- **2023:** 185 Nights (50.7%)
-- **2024:** 206 Nights (56.4%)
-- **2025 (so far):** 165+ Nights (45%)

-With an average stay of 4 nights at €92 per night, a typical booking generates €360 in revenue.
-A 15-25% commission on that is a significant chunk of change.
-By securing just one direct booking every couple of months, I could save €300-€400 a year.
-It is definitly not much, but it's a rewarding return for a side project.

-## Getting the Word Out

-A website is only as good as its traffic.
-In the first week after launching, Google Analytics showed a promising trickle of visitors.
-The primary sources have been:
+Let's talk numbers.
+The savings are real.

+My apartment is booked for around half the year.
+For an average 4-night stay, the guests will pay around €350 - €400.
+Booking platforms take up to €100 from that single booking.

+By getting just a few direct bookings, I save hundreds of euros a year.
+It's not just about the money; it's about building a sustainable business, one guest at a time.

+## How Do Guests Find Me?

+A website is useless if no one sees it.
+In the first week, people started finding the site.
+Here’s how:

-- **Google Business Profile:** A must-have for any local business.
+- **Google Business Profile:** This is essential for any local business.
-- **Direct Searches:** Guests finding the apartment on booking platforms and then searching for it directly to avoid fees.
+- **Direct Searches:** Some guests, find my apartment on big platforms, then search for it directly to get a better price.

-In the future, I plan to explore more proactive marketing strategies, such as targeted ads on Google and Facebook, and building a social media presence to drive more organic traffic.
+Next, I'll look into targeted ads and social media to bring in more visitors.

-## A Learning Opportunity: Discovering Astro
+## Why I Chose Astro

-This project wasn't just about saving money; it was also a chance to learn a new technology.
-I chose [Astro](https://astro.build/), a modern web framework that has been gaining a lot of traction.
-I was particularly drawn to its "island architecture," which allows you to build most of your site with static, content-focused components, and then "hydrate" small, interactive parts with your favorite UI framework (like React, Vue, or Svelte).
-This results in incredibly fast websites, which is a huge plus for user experience and SEO.
+This project was also a chance to learn something new.
+I picked [Astro](https://astro.build/), a modern web framework.

+I chose it for one big reason: **speed**.

+Astro helps build incredibly fast websites.
+This means a better experience for my guests and a nice boost for my Google search ranking.
+It lets me build a simple, content-focused site that just works.

+Hosting it on Cloudflare Pages, means that I'll also get some advantages from Cloudflares' caching.

+I'd love for you to take a look at [Seaview Apartment Xlendi](https://seaviewapartmentxlendi.com/) and get back to me with some improvements.

 ## What's Next?

-The journey doesn't end here.
-I have two main goals for the future of this project:

-1. **Improve UI/UX**: The goal till now was to have something shipped and available for upcoming guests.
-Going forward we'll need to do some extra work on the user interface to make [Seaview Apartment Xlendi](https://seaviewapartmentxlendi.com/) easier to navigate.
-2. **Themable and Dynamic:** I want to transform the website into a reusable theme where all content, including photos and property details, is fetched dynamically.
-This would allow me to quickly launch similar sites for other hosts who want to build a direct relationship with their guests.
+This is just the beginning.
+Here is the roadmap:

+- **Make it Beautiful:** The current design is simple.
+I want to improve the user experience to make booking a breeze.
+- **Make it Reusable:** I plan to turn this site into a theme.
+Other hosts could use it to launch their own direct booking sites quickly.
-3.  **Booking API Integration:** The ultimate goal is to add a fully-fledged booking engine.
-This would involve syncing calendars with other platforms to avoid double bookings and allowing guests to book and pay directly on the site.
-A seamless booking process is key to boosting conversion rates.
+- **Add a Booking Engine:** The final goal is a full booking system.
+It will sync calendars with other platforms and let guests pay directly on the site.
+A smooth process means more happy guests.